-By 2028, the City of Port Phillip will only apply Tier 4 (paid parking) controls to spaces that have sensor technology collecting real time information about availability.
+By 2028, the City of Port Phillip will only apply Tier 4 (paid parking) controls to spaces where Council has access to real time information about availability.

 Once paid parking is applied in a location, parking sensors will be installed, and parking availability will be monitored on a regular (typically monthly) basis and over four different time bands as outlined in Table 10 below.